Drivers License Compact

 Protecting Your Driving Privileges

 Losing your license can make everyday life difficult, especially in states like California where driving is essential, and public transportation is not always available or convenient.
 If you’re facing a suspension due to a DUI or other violation in another state, it’s important to take action.
-A DUI attorney can represent you at your DMV hearing and court proceedings, even if you live and are licensed out of state, to help protect your driving privileges.
+A DUI lawyer can represent you at your DUI DMV hearing and court proceedings, even if you live and are licensed out of state, to help protect your driving privileges.

 If you’re dealing with a potential license suspension or revocation, contact a skilled DUI lawyer immediately to explore your options and safeguard your right to drive.